OE-FET/JISA/README.md

 # JISA - VISA-based experiment toolkit implemented in Java
 Welcome to the JISA project!
 The LabView replacement library written in Java.
+For more details, please visit the [wiki](https://github.com/OE-FET/JISA/wiki)

 Providing a unified means of controlling instrumentation, handling raw data and creating simple but functional user interfaces, using either Java or Python (Jython).